tianrenz2/tianrenz2.github.io/about.md

 permalink: /about/
 ---

 My name is Tianren, I also go by Silver, I am a  Computer Engineering junior student in UC Irvine.

-Programming and music are the biggest two parts of my life.
+I study computer, but I don't write programs, instead, I write poems with programming languages.

 ### __Interests:__
   &nbsp;&nbsp;Internet of Things + Machine Learning